Quick start

 When should I use the Speed Calculator?

 Use it when your task matches one of these common needs: Find average speed for a drive, run, ride, or race.
 Convert the same speed into mph, km/h, and m/s.
-It works best when you already know the values, dates, units, or settings the page asks for.
+It works best when you already know the measurements, amounts, units, or options the page asks for.

 What is the Speed Calculator doing with my inputs?

 In plain language: The calculator converts hours, minutes, and seconds into decimal hours, then divides distance by time.
-The examples on the page are there so you can compare your inputs with a filled-out calculation before copying the answer.
+The examples on the page are there so you can compare your inputs with a worked example before copying the answer.

 What should I double-check before trusting the answer?

 This gives average speed over the whole distance.
 It does not show instant speed, stops, traffic, pace changes, or route conditions.
-Also check that you used the right unit, date, scale, or mode because small input changes can change the result.
+Also check the unit, scale, mode, and result limit because small input changes can change the answer.

 Related tools

-- Pace Calculator Calculate running, walking, or cycling pace from time and distance.
+- Pace Calculator Calculate running, walking, or cycling pace and speed from time and distance.

 - Distance Calculator Find distance, delta x, delta y, and midpoint from two coordinate points.

-- Time Calculator Add or subtract hours, minutes, and seconds with normalized results.
+- Time Calculator Add or subtract hours, minutes, and seconds with normalized H:M:S, total seconds, and decimal hours.

 Privacy and copying results